nik-ko/label-tool/README.md

 # Added features

-The following features were added to this gread annotation tool:
+The following features were added to this great labeling tool:

 * Authentication for whole app